Prevalence of Covid-19 in large US metro areas

 Among the 53 metro areas with a million or more population:

-New York, New Orleans, Seattle and Detroit have the highest incidence of pandemic among large metros.
+New York, New Orleans, Detroit and Seattle have the highest incidence of pandemic among large metros.

 The number of cases in the typical metro area has increased by about 25 percent per day in the past week.